- The enterprise software market is far less efficient than generally assumed.

 The effect of software acquisitions is to restrict choice, increase prices and allow large and inefficient software vendors that are poor at innovation to continually replenish their application base with new applications.
 It also substantially increases risk for buyers.
 At any time a smaller, high value, the innovative vendor can be acquired, and a buyer can find himself or herself sitting across from major software vendors – i.e. “sharks,” and the value proposition can turn upside down very quickly.
 The customers of Business Objects found out about this when SAP radically reduced the service support for Business Objects after the acquisition.
 The support was so poor that it became the subject of articles in the mainstream IT press.

 If software acquisitions were not allowed, the larger vendors would eventually give way to the smaller and more innovative vendors.
-For instance a primary reason that SAP purchased Business Objects, and why Oracle purchased PeopleSoft is that these software vendors were beating the SAP and Oracle in competitions – and this was just “too much competition,” for these two entities – and they most likely would have continued to loose market share to these vendors.
+For instance, a primary reason that SAP purchased Business Objects, and why Oracle purchased PeopleSoft is that these software vendors were beating the SAP and Oracle in competitions – and this was just “too much competition,” for these two entities – and they most likely would have continued to lose market share to these vendors.
 The standard applied by the FTC for acquisition approval is where the combined entity would increase market concentration on what is referred to as the Herfindahl Index – which I won’t go into, but is essentially a way to justify any acquisition or merger based upon esoteric criteria that has little to do with the practical outcomes of mergers.
 The entire exercise is academic, because most of the employees a the FTC that have decision-making ability are out of industry, are angling for better paying jobs once they leave the FTC, and the entity has been fully captured and only in very extraordinary instances does it look out for anyone’s interests aside from the major enterprise software producers.

 Enterprise software mergers and acquisitions are a major way that uncompetitive vendors can stay relevant and in control of the market, and a major if not the major way that they are able to maintain their monopolistic power.